zenlinkpro/Zenlink-DEX-Module/README.md

 ## Example
 The following shows how to deploy the ZenLink Dex Module using Rococo as an example.
-The current stable version of ZenLink Dex Module is based on Cumulus rococo-v1@48558 a2bf666eba6be5b3a3b0d9ce9459bc4a714.

 ### Clone cumulus code